-Modules within the Masters Programme have been written by academics currently members of and engaged with an array of professional bodies and employers within their pathway disciplines including the Activity Alliance, Sports Coach UK, Youth Sport Trust, Disability Sport Worcester.
-Dwarf Sports, New College Worcester, UK Deaf Sport, Worcestershire County Cricket Club, and Worcester Warriors Rugby Football Club.
+Modules within the Masters Programme have been written by academics currently members of and engaged with an array of professional bodies and employers within their pathway disciplines including the Football Association, UK Coaching, England Hockey, British Gymnastics, the British Equestrian Federation, Worcestershire County Cricket Club, British Rowing, Cheltenham College, British Cycling and Worcester Warriors Rugby Football Club.

-Through involvement of the School of Sport & Exercise Science Sports Employers Advice Panels (SEAP), the blend of academic qualification and professional engagement of staff within the programme team has ensured that career considerations are at the forefront of the programme content.
+Through involvement of the Institute of Sport & Exercise Science Sports Employers Advice Panels (SEAP), the blend of academic qualification and professional engagement of staff within the programme team has ensured that career considerations are at the forefront of the programme content.